How to Disable User Account Control (UAC) in Windows 11

 Step 2: Type the term “Change User Account Control Settings” in the search field.

 Step 3: After choosing the right app option from the menu list, it will launch the UAC settings.
-You would see an up-and-down slider on the left side of the screen with “Always Notify” and “Never Notify” options on two ends.
+You would see an up-and-down slider on the left side of the screen with “Always Notify” and “Never Notify” options on both ends.
 The default is set towards the “Always Notify” side.

 Users can move the slider up to get notifications for all new app downloads and updates or downward for the opposite.